 Temporary restrictions to our curriculum include:-

-1. Restrictions on pupil movement within Pods
+1. Restrictions on pupil movement between Pods

-2. Some indoor lessons such as drama, singing and PE
+2. Some indoor lessons such as drama, singing and PE are restricted

 Improvements to our blended learning curriculum include:-

 2. Improved support for home learning through "Pod Flip Bits" and "Home Quests"

 6. Online contact form for pupils to ask staff questions about their learning

 The United Nations Convention on the Rights of the Child (CRC) is at the heart of our school’s planning, policies, practice and ethos.
 As a rights-respecting school we not only teach about children’s rights but also model rights and respect in all relationships.
 Our belief in “restorative approaches” ensures that every child is listened to.